 Control is thus closely related to the planning job of the manager.
-But it should not be Prepared by : Deepu Nair , Assistant Professor, Department of Commerce , KAHE viewed merely as a postmortem of past achievements and performance.
+But it should not be viewed merely as a postmortem of past achievements and performance.
 In practice, a good control system should suggest corrective measures so that negative deviations may not recur in future.